Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 }
 ```

-So now we can write our code like this instead:
+With the new interface we can write our code like this instead:

 ```csharp
 var validator = new Validator<Dto>();